yugr/Implib.so/README.md

 $ ... # Link your app with libxyz.tramp.S, libxyz.init.c and mycallback.c
 ```

+Similar approach can be used if you want to provide a common interface for several libraries with partially intersecting interfaces (see [this example](tests/multilib/run.sh) for more details).

 # Renaming exported interface of closed-source library

 Sometimes you may need to rename API of existing shared library to avoid name clashes.